puttak/Heat-Pipe-Reactor/README.md

 Cross section of KRUSTY:
 ![photo](https://github.com/bearsan/Heat-Pipe-Reactor/blob/master/cross_section.jpg)

-HeatPipeReactor.xml and HeatPipeReactor_node.vtu are files for the mesh with about 2000 elements.
+HeatPipeReactor_3.xml and HeatPipeReactor_3_node.vtu are files for the mesh with about 8000 elements.
-HeatPipeReactor_3.xml is the file for the mesh with about 8000 elements.
 Because the size of HeatPipeReactor_3_node.vtu is too big to upload, please contact with me if you want this file for test.